AltBeacon/android-beacon-library/state-persistence.md

 ## Why Don't I get a `didEnterRegion` event at startup?

 As of version 2.8, an app that is restarted won't get a `didEnterRegion` callback, if it was already in the region right before restarting.
-This can be a source of confusion during the development process, because re-starting the app via Android Studio while a beacon is transmitting will cause a
+This can be a source of confusion during the development process, because re-starting the app via Android Studio while a beacon is transmitting will not cause a new `didEnterRegion` callback, as a the library determines that the device is still in region.

 As of version 2.9, there are two tools to make this easier: